-- 88. Based on feedback from Member States at the 4 September and 4 October 2019 informal consultations, management proposes to share with Member States for comment each crisis-response-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent before approval by the Executive Director and, if required, the FAO Director-General.
-In addition, management proposes to retain the current five-day review period outlined in paragraph 84. - 89.
-To safeguard flexibility and ensure timely, swift and effective response to emergencies, the Executive Director and, if required, the FAO Director-General can approve crisis-response-related revisions without sharing them for comment beforehand.
+- 82. Based on feedback from Member States at the 4 September and 4 October 2019 informal consultations and the Board's 2019 second regular session and on advice from the FAO Finance Committee,53 management proposes to share with Member States for comment each crisis response-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent or USD 150 million, whichever is the lower amount, before approval by the Executive Director and, if required, the FAO Director-General.
+In addition, management proposes to retain the current five-day review period outlined in paragraph 78. - To safeguard flexibility and ensure timely, swift and effective response to emergencies, the 83.
+Executive Director and, if required, the FAO Director-General can approve, on an exceptional basis, crisis response-related revisions without sharing them for comment beforehand.
 In such circumstances, management appreciates the flexibility to conservatively evaluate the unique operational context underlying a specific budget revision and to consider guiding factors such as the unforeseen nature of the emergency, the urgency of the need to commence operations, the risk and implications of any operational delay, and the need to allocate contributions to activities to be undertaken in accordance with the revision.
 Retaining this flexibility ensures that management can undertake a measured and holistic review of each budget revision to make an informed decision based on the operational context, its operational experience and consultations with local missions and partners.
 Per current practice, if management determines that a waiver is necessary to ensure that WFP responds without delay, a brief information note explaining the operational context and urgency of the response will be provided to Member States along with the revision.
 Such revisions will still be shared after approval, and Member States will be given five days to comment.
-The next iteration of the document can incorporate comments where appropriate.
+The next iteration of the document can incorporate comments where appropriate. - 84.
+In line with rule III.2(b) of the rules of procedure, Member States may request that a revision be presented at the next Board session.54 In addition, operational briefings on WFP's crisis response will continue to be offered, and country offices will continue to consult local missions on revisions and share relevant documents, which are often compiled in the context of humanitarian assessments. - 85.
+This process is in addition to the publication and reporting of all budget revisions regardless of value, as outlined in paragraphs 29 and 30, and the usual twice-yearly report on revisions of CSPs and ICSPs and corresponding budget increases approved by the Executive Director or jointly by the Executive Director and the FAO Director-General for information at formal Board sessions.